If it’s a legal issue, and it’s happened to a startup, there’s a good chance we’ve been there to see it happen first hand.

 Yet the core of the law is understanding how the courts operate and how judges think.
 Therefore, I spent my next several years learning just that: clerking for three federal judges and a justice of the Washington Supreme Court.

-Utilizing that knowledge, I ran my own private practice for four and a half years, representing clients at in a variety of courts and capacities in the State of Washington.
+Utilizing that knowledge, I ran my own private practice for four and a half years, representing clients in a variety of courts and capacities in the State of Washington.
 My civil practice focused on business law, employment issues, and constitutional violations.

 Meanwhile, my personal life led to a choice: move to Colorado or live a lonely, miserable existence.
-Braving weather that involves snow and sunshine in the same day, I joined my partner in Denver, where she runs a non-profit literary organization, Tethered by Letters.
+Braving weather that involves snow and sunshine in the same day, I joined my significant other in Denver, where she runs a non-profit literary organization, Tethered by Letters.
 Once here, I joined McCarthy Law, LLC—a firm that shares my dedication to fostering an informed clientele.